MassHealth Behavioral Health Supports for Justice Involved Individuals (BH-JI)

 to connect with behavioral health services and social supports in the community.

-BH-JI began in 2019 in Middlesex and Worcester counties with Advocates, Inc and Open Sky Community Services and launched statewide on February 1, 2022.
+BH-JI began in 2019 in Middlesex and Worcester counties with Advocates, Inc and Open Sky Community Services for a demonstration period of two years.
+On February 1, 2022, the program launched statewide with seven additional providers.